-The Graduated Recovery Social Intervention Program is a novel cognitive-behavioural
+The Graduated Recovery Social Intervention Program is a novel cognitive-behavioral therapy

-therapy program designed to facilitate functional recovery in people who have experienced
+program designed to facilitate functional recovery in people who have experienced an

-an initial episode of psychosis.
-In this paper, the treatment development process of
+initial episode of psychosis.
+The treatment development process of Graduated Recovery

-associated with Graduated Recovery Social Intervention Program, and the treatment was
+benefits associated with Graduated Recovery Social Intervention Program.

 A Group Social Skills Intervention Program for